groupdocs-annotation/GroupDocs.Annotation-Docs/java/annotation-basics/add-annotation-to-the-document/add-area-annotation.md

           text: Call Annotator class .Save() method and pass output path file.
 toc: True
 ---
-Area annotation allows you to mark up a rectangle area within the document page and annotate it like shown in the picture below.
+Area annotation allows you to mark up a rectangle area within the document page and annotate it as shown in the picture below.

 ![](/annotation/java/images/add-area-annotation.png)